Our Spiritual GuidesLaurence Tiblis

 According to Fr.
 Robert Maloney, CM, a Vincentian priest of the Eastern Province, the message of angels is the same.
 “The Lord is with you.
 The Lord loves you, listens to you, speaks to you.
 The Lord will even send angels into your life to strengthen you.
 You are never alone.
 God exercises a personal providence in your life.”
 Angels speak not just a generic word of God; they speak a word of God to all.

 Fr.
 Maloney frequently provides spiritual direction and administers advice on Catholic teachings.
 Recently, his niece sought his guidance after her daughter faced a near-death experience.
 She questioned him about the possibility of an angelic intervention:

 “Uncle Bob, we need your prayers.
 My daughter, Jacquelyn, and five of her friends were in a terrible accident.
-As they were crossing a bridge, the car behind them crashed into their car, bounced on top of it, smashed in the roof, flipped over, and plummeted into the river.
+As they were crossing a bridge, the car behind them crashed into their car and plummeted into the river.
 Everyone in the first car crawled out alive with only minor injuries, which seemed miraculous.
 But as they stared down into the water with horror, the other car sank to the bottom.
-Then, two heads popped out of the water and began screaming that Carter, the driver, had hit his head and was unconscious.
+Then, two heads popped out of the water and began screaming that Carter, the driver, was unconscious.
 His seatbelt was jammed, and they couldn’t get him out.